Preparing to leave school

 8. Complete a leaving form

-Collect a leaving form form from the deans' room.
+Collect a leaving form form from the Deans' Centre.
 You will need to get this filled in by meeting with each of your teachers, your dean, library, sports office, accounts and careers.
 This is a necessary process as it not only allows you to say goodbye and thank you to the people that have been involved in your school life, but also to generate your leaving certificate.
 You do need a leaving certificate in order to enter into some courses for funding purposes.

 Some additional useful sites.